 So, if licensing is not a good indicator of program quality, how do you go about identifying potential high quality programs?
 For one thing, you can ask if they are accredited.
 Accreditation is a voluntary system of quality standards that exceed minimum state licensing standards and require a commitment to ongoing evaluation and improvement.
 Securing accreditation is one way that programs can demonstrate to families and funders that they are committed to quality.
-Child care centers, family child care homes and afterschool programs all have accreditation systems:
+Child care centers, family child care homes and after-school programs all have accreditation systems:

-- CHILD CARE CENTERS: The National Association for the Education of Young Children (NAEYC) administers the most widely recognized accreditation process for child care centers, but there are several others as well.
-WWW.NAEYC.ORG - FAMILY CHILD CARE: The National Association for Family Child Care (NAFCC) sponsors an accreditation process for family child care homes.
+CHILD CARE CENTERS: The National Association for the Education of Young Children (NAEYC) administers the most widely recognized accreditation process for child care centers, but there are several others as well.
+WWW.NAEYC.ORG

+- FAMILY CHILD CARE: The National Association for Family Child Care (NAFCC) sponsors an accreditation process for family child care homes.
 WWW.NAFCC.ORG - SCHOOL AGE CARE: The National AfterSchool Association (NAA) formerly the National School Age Care Alliance operates an accreditation system for school age programs.
 WWW.NAAWEB.ORG

-QUALITY RATING SYSTEMS (QRS):
+QUALITY RATING AND IMPROVEMENT SYSTEMS (QRIS):

-If your state has a Quality Rating System (QRS) for child care, you can ask providers whether they participate in the system, and if so, determine their current rating.
+If your state has a Quality Rating and Improvement System (QRIS) for child care, you can ask providers whether they participate in the system, and if so, determine their current rating.

-The QRS is a tool to evaluate the quality of a child care program.
-Often compared to hotel or restaurant star or diamond rating systems, a QRS rating can be used as a guide for parents to select quality child care options.
+The QRIS is a tool to evaluate the quality of a child care program.
+Often compared to hotel or restaurant star or diamond rating systems, a QRIS rating can be used as a guide for parents to select quality child care options.
 It is also a benchmark to help providers improve their services, and an accountability measure for states or localities to allocate funding and resources.
-State QRS programs use symbols such as stars or seals to signal different levels of quality.
-In some cases states use a "tiered reimbursement" system to award higher subsidy payments to providers who achieve a higher level of quality based on their QRS rating.
-Most QRSs include standards for child care centers, family child care homes and school age care.
-Currently 16 states have developed a QRS and many others have plans underway.
+State QRIS programs use symbols such as stars or seals to signal different levels of quality.
+In some cases states use a "tiered reimbursement" system to award higher subsidy payments to providers who achieve a higher level of quality based on their QRIS rating.
+Most QRISs include standards for child care centers, family child care homes and school age care.
+The majority of states have some form of Quality Rating and Improvement System.